Trout Creek, Montana: Demographics

 There were 109 households, out of which 27.5% had children under the age of 18 living with them, 53.2% were married couples living together, 8.3% had a female householder with no husband present, and 33.9% were non-families.
 29.4% of all households were made up of individuals, and 7.3% had someone living alone who was 65 years of age or older.
 The average household size was 2.39 and the average family size was 2.92.

 In the CDP, the population was spread out, with 26.1% under the age of 18, 6.5% from 18 to 24, 24.5% from 25 to 44, 32.2% from 45 to 64, and 10.7% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 117.5 males.
 For every 100 females age 18 and over, there were 112.1 males.

 The median income for a household in the CDP was $26,458, and the median income for a family was $28,958.
 Males had a median income of $25,357 versus $12,083 for females.
 The per capita income for the CDP was $15,910.
 About 17.5% of families and 21.1% of the population were below the poverty line, including 42.5% of those under the age of eighteen and none of those 65 or over.

-Popular Events
+Culture and events

+Trout Creek has been designated by the legislature as the "huckleberry capital" of Montana and hosts the annual Huckleberry Festival each August.
+The festival is a three-day bazaar with a parade, pie eating contest, talent show, 5K fun run, and other activities, including vendors selling huckleberry-based products.

+The Cabinet Mountains Wilderness and Cabinet Gorge provide recreational areas for camping, hiking, hunting, and fishing.
+The Vermillion and Graves Creek falls are also nearby.
+Trout Creek itself is located on the banks of Noxon Rapids Reservoir.
+The reservoir is a 33-mile impoundment of the Clark Fork River, stretching from Thompson Falls to Noxon.
+It is known for its bass and pike fishing.

-The second Saturday in February there is an annual Snowmobile Poker Run starting and ending in Trout Creek, MT.
+The second Saturday in February there is an annual "Snowmobile Poker Run" starting and ending in Trout Creek.

 The second week in June there is an annual ATV Rally starting and ending in Trout Creek.
 It is typically a two-day event with a short ride the first day.
 The second day features a poker run and hog roast or BBQ.